About Our Classes

 Heated Rise and Flow | This class is recommended for students with some yoga experience and basic understanding of yoga postures.
 Start your day with an early morning heated Vinyasa flow.
 Expect sun salutations to get your heart rate up and your blood flowing, along with time to center yourself and mentally prepare for the day ahead.
 Bring water, and we recommend a sweat towel.
 Temperature is set to 95 degrees; hot classes end with aroma-scented, chilled towels and savasana.

 Prenatal Yoga Foundations* | This class is intended to empower mamas-to-be to confidently adapt their practice to support their changing bodies.
 This class is appropriate for all stages of pregnancy and fitness levels.
 Expect a focus on how to use yoga props and adjust basic yoga poses to safely build strength and stabilization during pregnancy, as well as discussion of matters concerning pregnancy and delivery.
-Ends with a restorative savasana. *This class is only offered once a month and has a minimum attendance of 3 students.
+Ends with a restorative savasana. *This class is only offered twice a month on the 1st and 3rd Sunday of the month and has a minimum attendance of 3 students.
 Due to the subject matter covered in this class concerning all stages of pregnancy, this class is for expectant mothers only.

 Recover and Restore | This class is all about taking care of you!
 Every class will start with a restorative pose held for 5-7 minutes to settle and calm your mind and body.
 After that we’ll transition to myofascial release - aka self massage - with focus on the thighs, hips, shoulders, and neck --all areas where tension is traditionally held.
 Once our tension has been released we’ll take a few deep breaths and set up for an extra long savasana to complete the experience.
 The perfect way to end your week and start your weekend!